I feel like the worst possible person to be speaking about Advent.

 My prayer is that my boys will get caught up in the wonder and delight of this Advent season by seeing it in me!

-More than anything, painting these scenes, symbols and people from the Bible served to strengthen my faith and to remind me once more of the unfathomable goodness of my Abba Father.
-It seems impossible to imagine all these people throughout God’s Word, just living their lives and trying to get by, who somehow got swept up into the Epic and Eternal Story of Salvation.
+More than anything, painting these scenes, symbols and people from the Bible served to strengthen my faith.
+Revisiting their stories reminded me once more of the unfathomable goodness of my Abba Father.
+It seems impossible to imagine all these people throughout God’s Word, just living their lives and trying to get by.
+By the grace of God, they were swept up into the Epic and Eternal Story of Salvation.
 Their stories are so sweet.
 All those beating hearts are so dearly held by the Father and so precious to him.
 My heart is so humbled to be a part of this Kingdom, this Epic Tale.

 Another resource that has been such a blessing to me this Christmas season is the Advent series produced by Ravi Zacharias International Ministries.
 It is written and presented by Amy Orr-Ewing, who is the UK director of the Zacharias Trust.
 You can find that on YouTube here.
 (This link is to the first one in the series, which will continue for each day of the entire month of December.
 If you have your YouTube account set to “auto-play” it should keep going to the next day.
 Each session is around 5-10 minutes.
 I watched the entire series while I was cooking dinner the other day!)